CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-rule-conditions.md

-# REST API: edit rule conditions
+# REST API: POST rule conditions
 A method to edit conditions for a rule.
 This method does not support parameters.
 It is called by sending an HTTP POST request to the following URL: